Benjamin Orr

 MUSICAL BEGINNINGS

 Orr was born Benjamin Orzechowski on September 8, 1947, a first-generation American raised in the Cleveland, Ohio, suburbs of Lakewood and Parma.
 His father was born and raised in present-day Ukraine, his mother was born and raised in present-day Slovakia and both were devout Byzantine Rite Catholics.
-According to Joe Milliken, author of Let’s Go!: Benjamin Orr and The Cars (Roman & Littlefield, 2018), Orr’s mother wouldn’t allow him to drive his first car until a priest had blessed the vehicle.
+According to Joe Milliken, author of Let’s Go!: Benjamin Orr and The Cars (Rowman & Littlefield, 2018), Orr’s mother wouldn’t allow him to drive his first car until a priest had blessed the vehicle.

 His parents fully supported his musical interests from elementary school and by the time he finished junior high he was proficient on guitar, bass, piano and drums.
 “I had a lot of encouragement from my parents,” he said in a mid-‘80s interview with Ohio’s leading newspaper, The Plain Dealer.
 “I had 13 years of formal training.”
 Orr’s boyhood friends called him “Benny 11 Letters” due to their difficulty pronouncing his surname.